-Anyone who had problems with their Goodyear Marathon RV tires.
+Anyone who had problems with Goodyear Marathon tires on their fifth-wheel campers.

 What’s Going On?

 Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed in light of complaints that the tires are susceptible to tread separations and blowouts.